stryan/materia/docs/markdown/reference/materia-manifest.5.md

 #### **secrets**

+(DEPRECATED) - will be removed in materia v0.3.0 .
+Configure this in the config file or environment instead.

 What secrets manager to use.
 Accepted values are `age` (recommended), `memory`, or `file`.

 For `age` you may also specify a private key file to use with `age.idents`.